 There may be times when you need to add an item to the library by hand.
-If so, use the green "plus" icon in the desktop version and choose what type of item you are adding from the drop-down list.
+If so, use the green "plus" icon in the desktop version or the + in the web version and choose what type of item you are adding from the drop-down list.
 A window will open with the appropriate fields to complete for that item type.

 If you have the book or article in front of you, you can add it to your Zotero library easily without having to search for a citation.